About

 At the heart of my work are questions surrounding the construction and depiction of reality and realities – truths and histories.
 I am curious about how tactics of storytelling and narrative are used to create and control mythos and historicity – as weapons of hegemonic power, but also as tools of resistance and liberation.
 I investigate how narratives are coded into the human body, mind, and psyche through a potent matrix of sexuality and erotics; trauma, violence and militarism; and altered states of consciousness.

-For several decades, I worked for human-, civil-, and gender rights organizations in the United States, Europe, Central and South America, and various North American Tribal Nations.
-Within this work, I focused on projects with which I had first-hand personal, direct and/or ancestral experience – I therefore stood simultaneously as witness and as instigator, as activist and victim, insider and outsider, survivor and bystander, solution and problem, rescuer and betrayer.
+Within this work, I focus on projects with which I had first-hand personal, direct and/or ancestral experience – I therefore stood simultaneously as witness and as instigator, as perpetrator and victim, insider and outsider, survivor and bystander, solution and problem, rescuer and betrayer.

-Today, my interdisciplinary projects investigate how states and their institutions and communities define and police the official stories of normalcy and belonging.
+Oftem, my interdisciplinary projects investigate how states and their institutions and communities define the official stories of ab/normalcy and belonging.
 How is narrative used to enforce control over human activity, and what are the methods of enforcement?
 Where – and on whose bodies – are official histories encoded over time?
-What are the processes for disruption and interruption of these coded stories?
+What are the processes for these coded stories?

 I create multi-voiced portraits of place over time, and time across place…constructing new evidence that resists erasure and interrupts the prevailing narratives.
 I work in literature, photography, video/film, and performance to create a single project.
 Each project is comprised of a constellation of independent but interconnected poems, texts, stories, essays, video installations, large-scale photographs, books, solo and collaborative performance works, and site-specific rituals and rites.